Rstat-project/ug1-practical/docs/09-aq-data.md

 Responses to each item were measured on a four-point scale: Definitely Disagree, Slightly Disagree, Slightly Agree, Definitely Agree.
 One of the issues with conducting research using surveys is that if we don't design them carefully, our data may be affected by response bias.
 One type of response bias is **acquiescence bias**, which is the finding that people have a tendancy to agree with all statements.
 To try and minimise the impact of this, many questionnaires will **reverse-code** some of the questions so that a positive response means agreeing with one question but disagreeing with another.

 * Read through the questions.
-Type the number of one of the items where you think **agreeing** with the item would mean the participant displayed autistic traits<input class='solveme nospaces' size='2' data-answer='["1","7","8","10"]'/>
+Type the number of one of the items where you think **agreeing** with the item would mean the participant displayed autistic traits<input class='webex-solveme nospaces' size='2' data-answer='["1","7","8","10"]'/>
-* Now type the number of one of the items where you think **disagreeing** with the item would mean the participant displayed autistic traits <input class='solveme nospaces' size='1' data-answer='["2","3","4","5","6","9"]'/>
+* Now type the number of one of the items where you think **disagreeing** with the item would mean the participant displayed autistic traits <input class='webex-solveme nospaces' size='1' data-answer='["2","3","4","5","6","9"]'/>

 For those items where agreeing with the item means a higher autistic quotient (AQ) score, participants recieve a score of 1 if they answer "Slightly agree" or "Agree".
 This is called **forward scoring**.
 For those items where disagreeing with the item means a higher AQ score, participants recieve a score of 1 if they answer "Slightly disagree" or "Disagree".
 This is know as **reverse coding**.